FAQs on the Activate Fund

 How soon after returning from travel can I apply for these Funds?

-You must have completed your Fellow's Report, and had it published on our website by WCMT staff, at least six months prior to the application opening date in October 2020.
-Fellows whose Report was published on 15 April 2020 or thereafter will not be eligible for the 2020 Fund.
+You must have completed your Fellow's Report, and had it published on our website by WCMT staff, at least six months prior to the application opening date.
 In addition, you cannot apply until one year after your original Fellowship award (this is to allow time for your travels, Report and post-return planning).

 What if progress in implementing recommendations from my Fellowship has been slow?